 El Pasoans Fighting Hunger (EPFH) is El Paso's only food bank and a member of Feeding America, the nation's largest hunger relief network.
-The Food Bank is the distribution center for over 130 partner pantries across the borderland region and collaborative hub for hunger initiatives that assists in SNAP applications and nutrition education.
-EPFH also distributes healthy and nutritious food to 120 client choice mobile pantries, which provide food to underserved/unserved communities.
-We currently serve 200,000 food insecure people with 1 in every 4 children and 1 in every 8 adults unsure of where their next meal will come from.
+The Food Bank is the distribution center for over 132 partner pantries across the borderland region and collaborative hub for hunger initiatives that assists in SNAP applications and nutrition education.
+EPFH also distributes healthy and nutritious food to 982 client-choice, mobile pantries which provide food to underserved/unserved communities, including colonias.
+We currently serve 160,000 food insecure people with 1 in 3 people unsure of where their next meal will come from.
 Food insecurity is defined as being limited at times to having adequate food because of a lack of money and other resources.

 Hunger does not discriminate.
 We serve children, single-parent households, veterans, senior citizens, and working-class families.
 Many of those we serve are often faced with tough choices to put food on their table.